Arowolokehinde/alx-travel2day/README.md

 # React + Vite

-# Project Title
+# Natour

 Natour is a dynamic tourism platform where users can easily explore, create, and manage personalized tours.
 Users can sign up, log in, create and delete tours, and access various adventure options.
+With a seamless user interface, Natours offers an exciting way to discover new destinations and customize tours according to preferences, making travel planning effortless and enjoyable.

 ## Technologies Used